 So What’s Next?

 Play!
 I am experimenting!
 I am playing around with applying the cyanotype chemistry to other surfaces.
 Last week I played with cyanotype on eggshells.
 I am also playing with wet cyanotype, experimenting with toning and colouring the cyanotype prints, and mixing other wet and dry elements into the exposures for interesting results.
 Watch this space … I’ll document more experiments over time.

-I am running 1 and 2 day cyanotype workshops in Maleny, up in the Sunshine Coast Hinterland.
-In these workshops you will learn how to create your cyanotypes, with the focus on photogram cyanotypes, and you leave armed with a shopping list of what to buy where so you can continue to play with cyanotype at home or in your own studio.
+You can attend an in-person I day cyanotype workshops in Maleny, up in the Sunshine Coast Hinterland.
+We learn how to create your cyanotypes, with the focus on photogram cyanotypes, and you leave armed with a shopping list of what to buy where so you can continue to play with cyanotype at home or in your own studio.